Types of Degrees Engineering-Related Fields Majors Are Getting

 What Engineering-Related Fields Majors Need to Know

-People with careers related to engineering-related fields were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to engineering-related fields and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Engineering-Related Fields Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Production and Processing - Knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.